TheKLegacy/FantasyDraftr/README.md

 - Add tests to codify behavior
 - Add logo/name top right
 - Add website & socials in footer.
-- Cleanup log in/log behavior for defualting to an existing board or initialboard
+- Cleanup log in/log out behavior for defualting to an existing board or initialboard
   - On log needs to defualt to initial board if there are no boards
   - on logout need to defualt to first board in local storage